 Incorporating Internet of Things technologies, similar to Amazon Dash Buttons, where building users can press a button when an area is out of soap or toilet paper, cleaners could also top up supplies on demand.

-Whilst most of these technologies and concepts are theoretically possible, they are yet to be introduced in a physical security system.
+Whilst most of these technologies and concepts are possible, they are yet to be introduced in a physical security system.

 One thing is for sure, the future applications of machine learning is very exciting!